RoanBrand/HerdiusEngineeringTask/README.md

 # HerdiusEngineeringTask

 ## Requirements
-* Clients must send stream of integer messages at any time to server
+* Clients must send stream of integer messages at any time to server.
-* Server will respond over another stream every time the client has sent a new maximum integer, with that new max
+* Server will respond over another stream every time the client has sent a new maximum integer, with that new max.
 * Stream to server should be encrypted and its origin verifiable.

 ## Solution
-* Use GRPC with B-directional streaming mode.
+* Use GRPC with Bi-directional streaming mode.
+* We can use TLS in GRPC to encrypt the data sent to the server.
+* We can use mutual TLS mode in GRPC to authenticate the client as well.
-* Use Public/Private key encryption to encrypt and sign the data.
+* We can then use the client's public key to identify the request.
-* Server should have a list of known clients and their public keys.